-Cheryl A. Moore is President and Chief Operating Officer at the New York Genome Center (NYGC), an independent, nonprofit research institution focused on using genomics to advance breakthroughs in the diagnosis and treatment of patients with neurodegenerative disease, neuropsychiatric disease, and cancer.
-Ms. Moore oversees the NYGC’s financial and operational functions and works together with the Scientific Director and CEO, Tom Maniatis, PhD, in setting the strategic direction of the organization.
+Cheryl A. Moore is President and Chief Operating Officer at the New York Genome Center (NYGC), an independent, nonprofit research institution focused on disease-focused research to better understand the genetic basis of cancer, neurodegenerative diseases, and neuropsychiatric diseases, including the development of advanced computational and experimental genomic methods.
+Most recently, the Center has expanded its research to include the study of the genomics underlying the host-pathogen biology of SARS-CoV-2 and associated COVID-19 disease, and has expanded its clinical lab to perform SARS-CoV-2 virus testing for the community.
+Ms. Moore works together with the Evnin Family Scientific Director and CEO, Tom Maniatis, PhD, in setting the strategic direction of the organization and oversees the NYGC’s operational and financial functions.

 With her diverse experience as both a founder and change leader in the for-profit and nonprofit arenas, Ms. Moore is known for her strategic ability to resolve performance bottlenecks, develop innovation-intense environments, implement systems, and rationalize operations.
 Throughout her career, she has applied these skills across organizations at differing levels of maturity in the fields of healthcare, technology, biomedical research, and financial services, bringing more than twenty years of strategic executive experience in collaborative leadership involving some of the world’s highest-performing scientists and physicians.

 Ms. Moore has led nonprofit and industry initiatives both domestically and internationally.
-She has long supported economic development and was most recently appointed by Governor Andrew M. Cuomo to serve as Co-Chair of the New York City Regional Economic Development Council and has previously served on the Board of the Economic Club of Washington, DC.
+She has long supported economic development and was appointed by Governor Andrew M. Cuomo to serve as Co-Chair of the New York City Regional Economic Development Council and has previously served on the Board of the Economic Club of Washington, DC.
 She has also been appointed by government officials to serve on the Grant Allocation Committee of the Commonwealth Technology Research Fund and on the Virginia Biotechnology Research Park Authority Board.
-Frequently tapped as strategic advisor, Ms. Moore serves on the Wellcome Trust’s Science Strategy Advisory Group and has served on the Advisory Boards of the Human Vaccines Project, the Krasnow Institute for Advanced Study at George Mason University, and the Virginia Science and Technology Campus of George Washington University.
-Ms. Moore currently serves on the governing Board of the Sainsbury Wellcome Centre for Neural Circuits and Behaviour and previously served as Chair of the Wellcome Trust Centres Review Committee, Co-Chair of the Virginia’s Governor’s Biosciences Strategic Initiatives Task Force, and on the Boards of the Association of Independent Research Institutes and Virginia Biotechnology Association.
-In 2019, Ms. Moore was named to Crain’s Notable Women in Healthcare list.
+Ms. Moore currently serves on the boards of the Sainsbury Wellcome Centre for Neural Circuits and Behaviour, Genome Research Limited, and the Association of Independent Research Institutes, and previously served as Co-Chair of the Virginia Governor’s Biosciences Strategic Initiatives Task Force, and on the Board of the Virginia Biotechnology Association.
+Frequently tapped as strategic advisor, Ms. Moore has served on the Advisory Boards of the Human Vaccines Project, the Krasnow Institute for Advanced Study at George Mason University, and the Virginia Science and Technology Campus of George Washington University and has chaired the Wellcome Trust’s Science Strategy Advisory Group.
+Ms. Moore is named to the Crain’s New York Business list of 2020 Notable in Health Care.
+This was the second consecutive year that Ms. Moore had been recognized by Crain’s, having been selected as one of its Notable Women in Health Care in 2019.